Tribal chief: Botswana

-In Botswana, the reigning kgosis of the various tribes are legally empowered to serve as advisers to the government as members of the Ntlo ya Dikgosi, the national House of Chiefs.
-In addition to this, they also serve as the ex officio chairs of the tribal kgotlas, meetings of all of the members of the tribes, where political and social matters are discussed.
+In Botswana, the reigning dikgosi of the various tribes serve as advisers to the government as members of the Ntlo ya Dikgosi, the national House of Chiefs.
+They also serve as the ex officio chairs of the tribal kgotlas, meetings of all of the members of the tribes.

 Ghana

-The offices and traditional realms of the nanas of Ghana are constitutionally protected by the republican constitution of the country.
+The offices and traditional realms of the Nanas of Ghana are protected by the republican constitution of the country.
 The chiefs serve as custodians of all traditional lands and the cultures of the traditional areas.
 They also serve as members of the Ghanaian National House of Chiefs.

 Nigeria

-Although both the Nigerian traditional rulers and the wider chieftaincy aren't mentioned in Nigeria's current constitution, they derive their powers from various so-called Chiefs laws and are therefore legally recognized.
+Although both the Nigerian traditional rulers and the wider chieftaincy aren't mentioned in Nigeria's current constitution, they derive their powers from various "Chiefs laws" and are therefore legally recognized.
 The traditional rulers and select chiefs usually serve as members of each federating state's State Council of Traditional Rulers and Chiefs.